ossec/ossec-docs/docs/manual/syscheck/index.rst

         <description>Changes to /var/www/htdocs - Critical file!</description>
     </rule>

-In the above example, we created a rule to alert with high severity (12) on changes to the files in the htdocs directory.
+In the above example, a rule was created to alert with high severity (12) for changes to the files in the htdocs directory.

 Real time Monitoring
 --------------------

 OSSEC supports realtime (continuous) file integrity monitoring on Linux (support was added kernel version 2.6.13) and Windows systems.

 The configuration is very simple.
-In the ``<directories>`` option where you specify what files or directories to monitor, you just need to add the ``realtime="yes"`` attribute.
+In the ``<directories>`` option where you specify what files or directories to monitor, adding ``realtime="yes"`` will enable it.
 For example:

 .. code-block:: xml